AryxK6/aryxguide/index.md

 </div>

 <script>
-// All posts from Jekyll - used for grid, load more, and sidebar var ALL_POSTS = [
+// ALL_POSTS used only for: sidebar widgets + Load More (posts after index 11) var ALL_POSTS = [
   {% for post in site.posts %}
   {